|Nutritional Guidelines (per serving)|

 - 4 large egg yolks (room-temperature)

 - 1 teaspoon vanilla extract

-- 1 tablespoon vegetable (or canola oil)
+- 1 tablespoon vegetable oil (or canola oil)

-- 1 large room-temperature egg yolk mixed with 1 tablespoon water
+- 1 large room-temperature egg yolk

 - Optional: 1 ounce walnuts